verlok/verlok.github.io/_posts/2019-03-08-tables-look-like-lists-look-like-tables-accessible-responsive-design.md

 tags: [accessibility, responsive design, tables, list]
 ---

-How to make a potentially wide table fit on small devices, keeping accessibility in mind?
-Here is a simple solution solution and some considerations.
+How to make a potentially wide table fit on small devices, without losing readability and accessibility?
+Here are simple solutions to make tables look like lists, lists look like tables, in responsive and accessible design.

 So let’s say you have an HTML `<table>` containing some orders, each one having: